Na-diia/Na-diia/README.md

 # About me :
 <p align="left">
-- 🥇 I'm a passionate, creative and perceptive developer with a hands-on approach to problem solving and an insatiable thirst for knowledge.
-I am fascinated by everything that can be classified as technology.
+- 🥇 I'm a passionate, creative and perceptive developer with a hands-on approach to problem solving and an insatiable thirst for knowledge.I am fascinated by everything that can be classified as technology.
   <br>
 - 🌱 I’m currently learning Vue.js.